 Linguistic learners tend to use tactics that involve words.
-Reading, writing, speaking, creating word associations or acronyms, and other forms of word play, work best for these learners.
+Reading, writing, speaking, creating word associations or acronyms, and other forms of wordplay, work best for these learners.

 Ever heard the phrase “hands-on approach”?
 A lot of people like to physically interact with the world in order to understand it better—and they just might be physical—or kinesthetic—learners.
 These students like to use their hands, sense of touch, and motion to learn.

-Flashcards are one way for a kinesthetic learner to study, the action of drawing a diagram or sketching something out is another—it does require physical movement, after all, and for physical learners it aids with memorization.
+Flashcards are one way for a kinesthetic learner to study, the action of drawing a diagram or sketching something out is another—it does require physical movement, after all, and for physical learners, it aids with memorization.

 Do you enjoy charts, proofs, formulas, and really understanding how something ticks?
 You’re probably a logical learner.
-Also known as mathematical (though the learning type extends beyond just that subject), these learns like data points and systematic approaches to things.
+Also known as mathematical (though the learning type extends beyond just that subject), these learners like data points and systematic approaches to things.